Multi-image: Computer graphics

 The use of computer graphics replaced much of the manual activity in creating the artwork and converting the art into slides.
 Service bureaus offering production work from large workstations such as Dicomed and Genigraphics dominated larger markets.
 Smaller producers using desktop software such as Photoshop, Persuasion, Harvard Graphics and PowerPoint allowed many slide producers to quickly create slides which were imaged on film recorders such as Management Graphics, Lasergraphics, Polaroid, Celco, and CCG.

-Assembly and programming
+Assembly

 Completed slides were mounted into pin-registered slide mounts.
 Three or more pieces of film could be mounted into a slide mount which allowed slides to contain the image film chip and masks to allow for inserting and over-projecting.
 Slides were edited and arranged for programming on light tables.

 In order for all the slides to align properly on the screen, a set of alignment slides were also created for the show according to the show's screen configuration.
 These slides were most often placed in the 80 slot of all the trays.
 Before programming or staging can commence, all the projectors have to be aligned to this alignment slide grid.